bricelam/bricelam.github.io/_posts/2014-12-16-ef7-migrations-designtime.md

 Automatic migrations also required us to store both the source and target models for each explicit migration that succeeded an automatic migration.
 Are you starting to see how these may have hindered the design-time experience?

-By removing automatic migrations in EF7, we're able to...
+By removing automatic migrations in EF Core, we're able to...

 * Stop storing model snapshots in the database
 * Stop querying the database on `Add-Migration`